CharmAIOS/CharmOS/README.md

 Intelligently selects and adapts the optimal model and compute backend based on defined needs and policies, with built-in support for resource governance.

 **Multi-Agent Management**:
-Orchestrates multi-agent workflows with full lifecycle control, inter-agent handoff, and complete execution traceability.
+Orchestrates multi-agent workflows with full lifecycle control and inter-agent handoff.

 **Semantic & Format adaptation**:
 Standardizes diverse inputs into structured semantics & formats.